 University of Zambia Remotely Hosted Hackathon

-DARA Big Data hosted its first remotely held hackathon a few weeks ago, which was held on campus at the University of Zambia (UNZA).
+DARA Big Data hosted its first remotely held hackathon at the end of September 2020, which was held on campus at the University of Zambia (UNZA).
 Usually DARA Big Data would host hackathon events throughout the year, however the global COVID19 pandemic has meant that regular events have not been possible and the project has had to find alternative ways to continue to deliver learning.

 The 2 day event was put together by DARA Big Data and the IAU Office of Astronomy for Development (OAD), with cloud computing support provided by the Inter-University Institute for Data Intensive Astronomy (IDIA).
 We were greatly assisted by UNZA Physics academics Dr Habatwa Mweene and Dr Nchimunya Mwiinga, with additional vital support provided by former DARA Big Data student Emmanuel Ngonga and future DARA Project student Jones Chilufya.
 The students taking part were mainly in the 3rd and 4th years of Computational Physics degrees and were given leave from their regular learning to attend the hack.